andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder-part-3.md

     at StateMachineBuilder.getStepChain (src\constructs\StateMachineBuilder-v1.ts:163:26)
 ```

 Thinking about it, this made sense.
-The code would have already traversed one path to `State2` through a branch of `Choice1` and invoked the `next` method.
+The code would have already traversed one path to `State2` through a branch of `Choice1`, and then invoked the `next` method.
 Given this, my thought was to cache the `IChainable` values for all visited steps.
 We could then return the cached instance and avoid multiple calls to `next`.

-TODO Solution:

 ```TypeScript
 export default class StateMachineBuilder {